-Forward Momentum Chicago is in partnership with more than 45 Chicago Public and Charter Schools and growing.
+Forward Momentum Chicago has partnerships with more 45 Chicago Public and Charter Schools and growing.
 We design our out-of-school time and residency (school day) programs to support the nationally established educational standards including the following:

 • 21st Century Learning